 The INDC's curriculum is combined with academic studies that take place both at the campus of the University of Haifa and in the INDC.

-Therefore, since 1987, there is an agreement with the University of Haifa which allow students of the INDC who have successfully accomplished all the requirements of the program to receive two diplomas:
+Therefore, since 1987, there is an agreement with the University of Haifa which allow participants of the INDC who have successfully accomplished all the requirements of the program to receive two diplomas:

 Graduation certificate from the Israel National Defense College.

-Master of Arts (M.A), non-research, in Political Science/ National Defense, from the University of Haifa.
+Master of Arts (M.A), non-research, specializing in National Defense from the University of Haifa.

 According to the decision of the Chief of Staff, the principle of "the INDC as a condition to reach the rank of Brigadier General is a directing principle for the postings and promotions of senior officers in the IDF